 3. High-frequency sounds

-There are many types of ultrasonic bird repellent systems available on the market.
-These devices produce a high-frequency sound that humans rarely hear.
+There are many types of ultrasonic bird-repellent systems available on the market.
+These devices produce high-frequency sounds that humans rarely hear.
 Ultrasonic frequencies are those exceeding 20,000 Hz or cycles per second (cps).
 These devices have frequencies that hone in on a specific type of bird.
-And, you can rest assured that the use of these devices will not harm the bird or any other animals.
-These devices can be left on for extended periods and can effectively drive birds out of your yard.
+And you can rest assured that using these devices will not harm the bird or other animals.
+These devices can be left on for extended periods and effectively drive birds out of your yard.

 4. Predator recordings